Pontius Pilate: Modern literature

 Pontius Pilate appears as a character in a large number of literary works, typically as a character in the judgment of Christ.
 One of the earliest literary works in which he plays a large role is French writer Anatole France's 1892 short story "Le Procurateur de Judée" ("The Procurator of Judaea"), which portrays an elderly Pilate who has been banished to Sicily.
 There he lives happily as a farmer and is looked after by his daughter, but suffers from gout and obesity and broods over his time as governor of Judaea.
 Spending his time at the baths of Baiae, Pilate is unable to remember Jesus at all.

-John Masefield's play in verse, Good Friday was written in 1916.
-Pilate is the protagonist.

 Pilate makes a brief appearance in the preface to George Bernard Shaw's 1933 play On the Rocks where he argues against Jesus about the dangers of revolution and of new ideas.
 Shortly afterwards, French writer Roger Caillois wrote a novel Pontius Pilate (1936), in which Pilate acquits Jesus.

-Pilate features prominently in Russian author Mikhail Bulgakov's novel The Master and Margarita, which was written in the 1930s but only published in 1966, twenty six years after the author's death.
+Pilate features prominently in Russian author Mikhail Bulgakov's novel The Master and Margarita, which was written in the 1930s but only published in 1966, twenty-six years after the author's death.
 Henry I. MacAdam describes it as "the 'cult classic' of Pilate-related fiction."
 The work features a novel within the novel about Pontius Pilate and his encounter with Jesus (Yeshu Ha-Notsri) by an author only called the Master.
 Because of this subject matter, the Master has been attacked for "Pilatism" by the Soviet literary establishment.
 Five chapters of the novel are featured as chapters of The Master and Margarita.
 In them, Pilate is portrayed as wishing to save Jesus, being affected by his charisma, but as too cowardly to do so.
 Russian critics in the 1960s interpreted this Pilate as "a model of the spineless provincial bureaucrats of Stalinist Russia."
 Pilate becomes obsessed with his guilt for having killed Jesus.
 Because he betrayed his desire to follow his morality and free Jesus, Pilate must suffer for eternity.
 Pilate's burden of guilt is finally lifted by the Master when he encounters him at the end of Bulgakov's novel.